paytonod/MtgSmsPricer/README.md

 I mitigated the risk of building an inappropriate solution by directly consulting users and basing the features of the product off of the users' needs.
 This user-centric approach helps ensure that the correct product is being created.
 I envisioned the application based off of user feedback rather than assuming their needs and building a product to address perceived needs.
 I also mitigated the risk of the product failing to work by keeping its usage and features simple and straightforward.
 With less frills and more functionality, the product is less likely to suffer failure in functionality.

 Once I have reviewed the retailer API and laid out a concrete implementation plan, I will set goals for completing the assignment on time.
 At certain checkpoints, I will ensure that certain aspects are complete.
 If not, I will take this into account and adjust my plan accordingly to finish the assignment on time.

+# Guide for Usage

+The commands currently available for usage are:

+* help [optional: command name] -- this presents the user with documentation.

+* price [card name] -- this presents the user with the price of the given card.

+* sum [list of card names], where [list of card names] is of the format "X card1 Y card2 Z card3 ..." where X, Y, and Z are the quantities of card1, card2, and card3 respectively.
+Presents the user with the sum of the price of the quantity of the cards listed.

+* diff [list of card names] & [list of card names], where [list of card names] is of the format "X card1 Y card2 Z card3 ..." where X, Y, and Z are the quantities of card1, card2, and card3 respectively.
+Presents the user with the difference in price between the two lists of cards.